 11. Backyard Swings

 Swings are fun and soothing, great for developing equilibrium and balance, and a superb way to be active.
 The swing set at our old house (a big wooden DIY affair) got more use over the years than anything else in our backyard––even the much-loved sand box.
 If you have space for a swing set or a tree swing, it can be a worthwhile addition.
-We don’t currently have a swing, but are lucky enough to have wonderful neighbors with one that they let our kids use.

 How about you?
 What are your family’s favorite kid friendly backyard ideas?
 What do you have in place that’s working well for you?
 And what would you like to add to make your outdoor space more inviting and workable?
 Any other ideas to add to this list?